Atlas-Capstone/.github/README.md

 ### Users
-:name, :age, :height, :weight, :gender
+:name :age :height :weight :gender
 - have many Routines and Completed_Routines.
 - can create Exercises.